Edit Mesh Manually

 The Mirror Edit function adds vertices and edges so that they are symmetrical around a straight line axis.

-Mirror Edit of “Reflect Horizontally” and “Reflect Vertically” is supported.
+“Reflect Horizontally” and “Reflect Vertically” editing is supported.

-When using the “Add Vertex” tool, check the [Mirror Edit] checkbox.
+After selecting the “Add vertex” tool, select the [Mirror Edit] check box.

 A green axis appears on the canvas.

-Move the axis position to the center of the ArtMesh where you want to hit the vertices symmetrically.
+Specify the axis or position at which you want to place vertices symmetrically.

-Mirror Edit when using the “Stroke Mesh-mapping (beta)” tool:
+Mirror editing when the “Stroke mesh-mapping (beta)” tool is selected

 Precautions